How To Be A Proofreader Without A Degree

 Have you ever started reading a book and stopped at some point because you just couldn’t get into it?
 That’s what proofreading can be like sometimes, except you can’t put the book/project down and walk away.

 I’ll be honest, some jobs can be engaging and interesting, while other stuff can be dry and painfully boring.
 This is when your ingrained respect for words will kick in and rescue you.
-In fact, you can sign up for my free intro course, Proofreading 101, to see if proofreading is for you.

 3. Must Have An Eye For Detail